-Key capabilities - registered podiatric surgeons are able to: Enabling components - registered podiatric surgeons are able to: 2.2 Treat each patient with dignity and care Recognise and evaluate the socio-cultural and socio-economic factors that may influence patient attitudes and responses to treatment. b.
+Key capabilities - registered podiatrists are able to: Enabling components - registered podiatrists are able to: 2.2 Treat each patient with dignity and care Recognise and evaluate the socio-cultural and socio-economic factors that may influence patient attitudes and responses to treatment. b.
 Display culturally competent and culturally safe practice. c.
 Recognise and respect Aboriginal and Torres Strait Islander Peoples' ways of knowing, being and doing in the context of history, culture and diversity and affirm and protect these factors through ongoing learning in health practice. d.
 Display appropriate professional behaviour in patient interactions. e.
 Identify and respect appropriate boundaries between patients and health professionals.
 2.3 Assume responsibility and accept accountability for Reflect on practice and recognise and respond proactively and appropriately to potentially unsafe or unprofessional practice. professional decisions b.
-Request and respond professionally to feedback from colleagues to manage personal physical capacity, mental wellbeing, behaviour, knowledge, communication, cognitive capacity, work/life balance and impact of fatigue to ensure safe practice Implement relevant clinic protocols and procedures in accordance with professional standards and apply these to practice. b.
-Recognise and work within the limits of individual competence and scope of practice. c.
-Request and respond professionally to feedback from colleagues on practice.
+Implement relevant clinic protocols and procedures in accordance with professional standards and apply these to practice. c.
+Recognise and work within the limits of individual competence and scope of practice.
 2.4 Advocate on behalf of the patient when appropriate Support and promote the rights and health interests of patients and support them to represent their own interests, when appropriate. b.
 Reflect on socio-cultural factors and respond to the rights and cultural needs of the patient and relevant others. c.
-Consider patient preferences for traditional or alternative treatments when appropriate. d.
-Advocate for the patient's equitable access to effective treatments, including surgery and/or medicines where appropriate, with the members of the patient's healthcare team to address their needs as a whole person, acknowledging that access broadly includes availability, affordability, acceptability and appropriateness. e.
-Where relevant, advocate for adequate resources to meet service goals and achieve positive outcomes of treatment for patients.
-2.5 Seek opportunities to progress the profession for the benefit of the community a.
-Participate in peer assessment, standard-setting and mentorship, and provide developmental support to other podiatric surgeons and, where relevant, other members of the health care team. b.
-Use appropriate strategies to effectively supervise and mentor students and trainees in the work environment.
+Consider patient preferences for traditional or alternative treatments when appropriate d.
+Advocate for the patient's equitable access to effective treatments, including medicines where appropriate, with the members of the patient's healthcare team to address their needs as a whole person, acknowledging that access broadly includes availability, affordability, acceptability and appropriateness. e.
+Where relevant, advocate for adequate resources to meet service goals and achieve positive outcomes of treatment for their patients.
+2.5 Seek opportunities to progress the profession for the benefit of the community Participate in peer assessment, standard-setting and mentorship, and provide developmental support to other podiatrists and, where relevant, other members of the health care team.
+Use appropriate strategies to effectively supervise and mentor students in the work environment.